Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 Financial Audit Cost in India 2026

-IncorpX is the only audit service provider in India that displays pricing transparently.
-Competitors typically charge ₹15,000 to ₹30,000 for the same scope without disclosing fees upfront.
-Based on our experience completing 500+ statutory audits since 2019, startups with annual turnover under ₹2 crore and fewer than 500 transactions typically fall in the ₹9,999 bracket, while mid-sized companies with multi-entity operations or Ind AS compliance requirements need custom engagement pricing.
+IncorpX is the only audit preparation support provider in India that displays pricing transparently.
+Competitors typically charge ₹15,000 to ₹30,000 for comparable scope without disclosing fees upfront.
+Based on our experience supporting 500+ companies through statutory audit since 2019, startups with annual turnover under ₹2 crore and fewer than 500 transactions typically fall in the ₹9,999 bracket, while mid-sized companies with multi-entity operations or Ind AS compliance requirements need custom engagement pricing.
 Here is the complete cost breakdown for statutory audit services:

 Component